wwchen1110/linked-blog-starter-md/Aesthetic-Mechanic-Merge-Experiment/LLM Prompts/Untitled.md

 Mechanics: Extend inscriptions, imbue based on inscription length, access the most powerful spells

 WATER:
 Aesthetics: Plurality and transformation.
-Fluid identity that requires understanding all its facets
+Fluid identity that blurs the lines between multiplicity and singularity
 Mechanics: shift inscription, extend skillset/focus, imbue based on inscription elements

 WOOD:
 Aesthetics: Diversity and growth.
-Disparate pieces united in harmony
+Disparate pieces that are stronger for their differences
 Mechanics: learn skills, imbue any element, scale off number of different elements